Isa Warps

-Isa Guusje Warps (born 3 June 2005) is a professional footballer who plays as a winger for 2.
-Bundesliga club vfR Warbeyen.
+Isa Guusje Warps (born 3 June 2005) is a professional footballer who plays as a right winger for 2.
+Bundesliga club VfR Warbeyen.
 Born in the Netherlands, she represents Indonesia at international level.

 Early life

 Warps was born in Veldhoven, Netherlands.
 She has Indonesian ancestry from her father side.
 Her grandmother's was born in Padang.

 Youth & club career

-Warps started her football career at De Ball Schoppen Academy when she was 9 years old and spent three seasons from 2014-2017.
+Warps started her football career at De Ball Schoppen Academy when she was 9 years old and spent three seasons from 2014 to 2017.
 In the 2017–18 season, she moved to FC Eindhoven and joined the club's youth team.

 After spending two seasons since joining FC Eindhoven in the 2018–19 season, she moved to the RKSV Nuenen club and only lasted one season.

 Then, in the 2022–23 season, Warps moved to play with the Belgian club KRC Genk Ladies and joined the senior team until the end of the 2023–24 season.
 In the 2024–25 season, she returned to the Netherlands and plays for NAC Breda.